sbanik2/ClusterOpt/README.md

 pip install ClusterOpt

 ```
-***The package requires lammps binding to run.
+<p align="justify"> ***The package requires lammps binding to run.
 First lammps package needs to be downloaded from  https://www.lammps.org/download.html and compiled.
-The instructions on python integration can be found here https://docs.lammps.org/Python_install.html.
+The instructions on python integration can be found here https://docs.lammps.org/Python_install.html.</p>

 ### Running the code
 <p align="justify"> An example of running run directory provided in the example section.
 First all the parameters crystal and the lammps pair_style and pair_coeff should be set.
-The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and coluns belong to each species in the same order they are mentioned in the composition. <\p>
+The composition is given for e.g., a Au<2>Al<3> as "composition":{"Au":2,"Al:3"}, the minimum interatomic distances as a pandas dataframe with rows and columns belonging to each species in the same order they are mentioned in the composition.
+E.g.,</p>

 ``` python
 import numpy as np